-34. Edit With the 10-Second Rule in Mind
+29. Edit With The 10-Second Rule In Mind

 This goes for every single paragraph, especially for the first paragraph and meta description.

-You want to immediately grab the reader’s attention, and keep that attention.
+You want to immediately grab the reader’s attention — and keep it.

-Also think – is this article worthy of additional conversation?
-If so, and you have proper CTAs within an article, this can help move readers one step closer to conversion.
+Is the article worthy of additional conversation?
+If so, and you have proper CTAs, this can help move readers one step closer to conversion.

 Writing for SEO: Form